Quadratic Python roadmap: building a spreadsheet developers love

 Quadratic logo

-The infinite canvas spreadsheet with code.
+The spreadsheet with AI.